nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Before typing name](images/screenshots/BeforeEnteringName.png)

-In the example above, entering <code>name</code>, or others that are close to name like <code>nam</code> sets focus on the name field.
+In the example above, entering <code>name</code>, or others that are partially name like <code>nam</code> sets focus on the name field.

 ![Profile navigate field](images/screenshots/NavigatingFields.png)

-After you finish editing, pressing enter key brings your cursor back to the command box with your new changes intact.
+After you finish editing, pressing <code>enter</code> key brings your cursor back to the command box with your new changes intact. <br>
+If you want to revert back to the original value of the field while editing on the textbox, press <code>escape</code> key to cancel the changes and bring your cursor back to the command box.

-![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' an enter key was pressed.
+![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' an <code>enter</code> key was pressed.

 The same process can be applied to other fields.